DrewNull/episerver-prerender-io/README.md

 very little friction.
 It accepts a request for a web page, renders it using Google Chrome in headless mode, and returns the HTML and CSS outputs as a static, "prerendered" page ideal for crawling.
 The prerendered pages are then cached for future requests.

-And can be seeded using the Prerender web portal.
+Pages can be seeded using the Prerender web portal.
+Either by hand or by pointing Prerender to a Sitemap.xml.
 This can reduce the SEO rank dip that sites experience immediately following a new launch.

 [https://prerender.io](https://prerender.io)